 Cut eggs lengthwise and carefully pop out the yolks.
 Reserve whites, keeping halves from original eggs in pairs so they can be fitted back together.
 Place yolks in the container of a food processor (a small one works best for this amount).
 Add cocoa powder, sugar substitute, cinnamon, and salt and process.
 Blend in brandy and process until it makes a smooth paste.
 Add water if it is too thick or more cocoa powder if it is too thin until it reaches a thick but spreadable texture, like cookie dough.
 Taste and add more sweetener if needed.
 To mix filling by hand, crush the yolks before adding other ingredients to prevents lumps.

-Fill cavities in egg whites with the chocolate mixture and level off so it is even with the top of the egg white case.
+Fill cavities in egg whites with the chocolate mixture and level it off so it is even with the top of the egg white case.
 (If there is extra filling, use it to make a few yummy chocolate truffles!
 See Notes, below.)

 Place the raw egg white in a medium bowl.
 Add the 1 teaspoon of coconut milk or cream and whisk until blended and foamy but not stiff.